MIS771 – DESCRIPTIVE ANALYTICS AND VISUALISATION

 University Name – Deakin Business School, Australia

-Data Analysis is a method to collect, understand, and analyze data to discover useful information for business decision-making.
+Data Analysis is a method to collect, understand, and analyse data to discover useful information for business decision-making.

 Define your goals